Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 const parseJSON = contents => tryCatch(() => JSON.parse(contents));

+// You need to be cautious when implements a functor function because it would not return a value
-const getPort = () =>
+//instead another functor, in that cases you'll need to use a chain function const getPort = () =>
 	readFileSync('config.json')
 		.chain(contents => parseJSON(contents)) // in map returns a functor, so you need to use chain